 ASNE's Fleet Maintenance & Modernization Symposium (FMMS) is coming to the Virginia Beach Convention Center!

 The American Society of Naval Engineers (ASNE) is excited to return to the East Coast and the Virginia Beach Convention Center for the 2022 Fleet Maintenance & Modernization Symposium (FMMS).
 The FMMS agenda includes senior military keynotes, industry speakers, informative panels, Innovation Theater speakers, technical paper presentations, and a professional development course.
-All FMMS keynotes and panels will be live-streamed for virtual attendees.
 The Fleet Maintenance & Modernization Symposium also has partnership events - including the Industry/Navy Discussion Panel (INDP), the Port Engineers Symposium, and the Small Business Roundtable.
-The symposium will take place September 20-22.
-Best of all, exhibitors and attendees will have a great Exhibit Hall with multiple networking opportunities!
+The symposium will take place September 19-21.
+In addition to the professional Keynotes, Panels, Technical Paper presentations, and Innovation Theater discussions, FMMS will have maritime industry exhibitors in the Virginia Beach Convention Center Exhibit Hall, with superb government ~ industry networking opportunities!

-What are some of the intersections of communications from the fleet, industry, and academia of this forum?
+What are some of the intersections of communications from the Maritime Services, industry, and academia of this forum?

 - Learn what new technology can do and how best to integrate into a ship's systems